 Foreign Nationals coming to India are required to possess a genuine and valid national passport or any other internationally recognized travel document establishing his/her nationality and identity and a bearing photograph of the foreigner.
 Nepal and Bhutan nationals if entering India by land or air from the Nepal or Bhutan border respectively do not require a passport for entering into India.
 However, they are required to possess, authorized identity proof.
 Further, if they are entering India from a place other than their own country then possession of a passport is a must.

 1. Visa Requirements:

-Nationals of Maldives do not require a visa for entry into India for tourism purpose and stay up to 90 days.
+Nationals of Maldives do not require a visa for entry into India for tourism purposes and stay up to 90 days.

 “A separate Visa regime exists for diplomatic/official passport holders”.

-Immigration officer may grant TLP (Temporary Landing Permit) up to a maximum period of 72 hours by retention of passport, if the foreigner is not having a valid visa, and if he is satisfied of the purpose and that the transiting foreigners must have a confirmed onward journey tickets within 72 hours for grant of TLP.
-Nationals of Sri Lanka, Bangladesh, Pakistan, Iran, Afghanistan, Somalia, Nigeria, and Ethiopia are not granted TLP facility.
+An immigration officer may grant TLP (Temporary Landing Permit) up to a maximum period of 72 hours by retention of passport, if the foreigner is not having a valid visa, and if he is satisfied with the purpose and that the transiting foreigners must have confirmed onward journey tickets within 72 hours for grant of TLP.
+Nationals of Sri Lanka, Bangladesh, Pakistan, Iran, Afghanistan, Somalia, Nigeria, and Ethiopia are not granted the TLP facility.

 You may visit http://www.bov.gov.in for more information.